cmry/markdoc/README.md

 #### Better

-The styleguides are incorporated into two libraries that can be used to check the python files for style errors in terminal, like so:
+The styleguides are incorporated into two libraries that can be used to check the Python files for style errors in terminal, like so:

 ``` shell
 pip install pep8